-This course is designed to develop and enhance MA students' knowledge of ways to integrate technology into their classroom practice both to support and improve student learning and for personal productivity.
+This course is designed to develop and enhance MA students' knowledge of ways to integrate technology into their practice in classrooms and other learning environments both to support and improve student learning and for personal productivity.
 Emphasis will be placed in technology-enhanced pedagogical strategies such as project-based learning that promote student engagement for all students, including those with learning disabilities and English language learners.
 The "Universal Design for Learning" philosophy will be introduced and incorporated to classroom activities that support interdisciplinary connections, and develop communication, collaboration, and other relevant technology-supported skills.
 (3 units)